18 Weeks Pregnant Is How Many Months? Baby Size & Symptoms

 18 Week Embryo vs. Fetus

-By 18 weeks pregnant is how many months, your baby is no longer called an embryo but a fetus.
-In fact, this shift took place earlier around week 10.
-However, at week 18 the fetus looks more like a baby, with clear limbs and active movement.
+By 18 weeks, your baby is no longer called an embryo but a fetus.
+In fact, this biological shift took place earlier around week 10.
+At this stage, the fetus looks much more like a newborn, as the body proportions balance out.
+Internal organs are maturing rapidly, and the arms, legs, fingers, and toes are now distinct and well-formed.

 18 weeks pregnant symptoms